navdeep-G/h2o-ec2/README.md

 -----------------------------------------

 - Edit h2o-cluster-launch-instances.py to suit your specific environment.
-- Particularly, you can update the instance type, number of worker nodes, and the instance name:
+- Particularly, you can update the key name, instance type, number of worker nodes, and the instance name:
 ```
+keyName = 'SSH key pair name'
 numInstancesToLaunch = 4
 instanceType = 'm3.2xlarge'
 instanceNameRoot = 'navdeep-instance'